-I handed in a Permission to Transfer Credit from Another Institution form to the Advisement and Transition office.
+I handed in a Permission to Transfer Credit from Another Institution form to Advisement and Transition.
 Now what?

 Please allow 5 business days for processing.
-Stop back to the Advisement office to pick up your form to ensure you were approved.
-If you are denied or if there are problems/concerns about the course, staff from the Advisement office will call you at the phone number on your form.
+Stop back to the office to pick up your form to ensure you were approved.
+If you are denied or if there are problems/concerns about the course, staff from Advisement and Transition will call you at the phone number you listed on your form.
 Please keep a copy of your form for your records.
 If you were approved, the next step is to register for the course at the other college.

 Why does it take 5 days?

 We receive approximately 900 permission to transfer requests for summer session classes and approximately 200 requests for winter session classes.
 We want to provide a thorough review of each student’s request, and with the high volume, it takes some time.
 You will need to plan ahead to allow adequate time before the registration deadline at the other institution.

 How do I register at the other college?

 While Cortland grants permission to transfer the credit, it is your responsibility to research the registration process and polices at the other institution and to register yourself.
 You can typically find this information on the other college’s Registrar’s website or by calling their Registrar’s Office.

 The course I want to take is not on the transfer equivalency charts.
 Will it transfer?